Meditations on First Philosophy: II. The Nature of the Human Mind

 Descartes argues that this representational theory disconnects the world from the mind, leading to the need for some sort of bridge to span the separation and provide good reasons to believe that the ideas accurately represent the outside world.
 The first plank he uses in constructing this bridge can be found in the following excerpt:

 I have convinced myself that there is nothing in the world — no sky, no earth, no minds, no bodies.
 Doesn't it follow that I don't exist?
 No, surely I must exist if it's me who is convinced of something.
 But there is a deceiver, supremely powerful and cunning whose aim is to see that I am always deceived.
 But surely I exist, if I am deceived.
 Let him deceive me all he can, he will never make it the case that I am nothing while I think that I am something.
 Thus having fully weighed every consideration, I must finally conclude that the statement "I am, I exist" must be true whenever I state it or mentally consider it.

 In other words, one's consciousness implies one's existence.
 In one of Descartes' replies to objections to the book, he summed this up in the phrase cogito, ergo sum, 'Ithink therefore I am.'

 Once he secures his existence, however, Descartes seeks to find out what "I" is.
 He rejects the typical method, which looks for a definition (e.g., Rational Animal), because the words used in the definition would then need to be defined.
 He seeks simple terms that do not need to be defined in this way, but whose meaning can just be "seen."
 From these self-evident truths, complex terms can be built up.

 The first of these self-evident truths is Descartes' proof of existence turned on its head:

 But what then am I?
 A thinking thing.
 And what is that?
 Something that doubts, understands, affirms, denies, wills, refuses, and also senses and has mental images.

 To define himself further, Descartes turns to the example of wax.
-He determines that wax isn't wax because of its color, texture or shape, as all of these things can change and the substance still be wax.
+He determines that wax is not wax because of its color, texture or shape, as all of these things can change and the substance still be wax.
 He believes that wax is perceived "by the intellect alone."
 Therefore, he distinguishes between ordinary perception and judgment.
 When one understands the mathematical principles of the substance, such as its expansion under heat, figure and motion, the knowledge of the wax can be clear and distinct.

 If a substance such as wax can be known in this fashion, then the same must be of ourselves.
 The self, then, is not determined by what we sense of ourselves—these hands, this head, these eyes—but by simply the things one thinks.
 Thus, one "can't grasp anything more easily or plainly than [his] mind."

 Descartes concludes that he exists because he is a "thinking thing."
 If he is the thing that can be deceived and can think and have thoughts, then he must exist.